 Although building your tiny house is the cheapest option, you will still have significant upfront costs to manage.
 If you decide to build your tiny house, it’s important to mentally, physically and financially prepare for the journey ahead of you.

-The reality is most tiny home builders spend $14,050 – $54,800 on materials alone, or more depending on your preferences or the supply of materials.
+The reality is most tiny home builders spend anywhere between $20,000 – $60,000 on materials alone, or more depending on your preferences or the supply of materials.
 Building permits average around $1,350 nationally, although larger floor plans and more custom materials will raise that price.

-Tiny houses on wheels tend to be cheaper as well, as the foundation alone costs $4 – $7 per square foot, easily adding $5,0000 – $8,000 onto the overall project price.
+Tiny houses on wheels tend to be cheaper as well, as the foundation alone costs $4 – $7 per square foot, easily adding anywhere from $5,000 – $8,000 onto the overall project price.

-A cheaper option is to buy a pre-owned tiny house, as it’s not uncommon for these homes to cost as little as $30,000.
-But like with anything else, buying pre-owned means sacrificing the level of control you have on how your space is set up.
+A cheaper option is to buy a preowned tiny house, as it’s not uncommon for these homes to cost as little as $30,000.
+However, buying preowned means sacrificing the level of control you have on how your space is set up.
 Tiny homes are often highly customized, so there may be additional expenses to adapt the space to your needs.

-You can find tiny homes for sale in your area by searching local listings and national sites such like TinyHouseListings.com.
+You can find tiny homes for sale in your area by searching local listings and national sites such as TinyHouseListings.com.
 Keep in mind most tiny homes will not qualify for a traditional mortgage, so owners often pay cash or take out a personal loan for additional funding.

 Unforeseen Costs Of Tiny Homes

 In addition to obvious expenses such as purchasing land and building materials, there are some potential hidden costs in your tiny home you should prepare for.

-- Zoning laws: Depending on where you live, these laws may affect how your house is built as well as where it is located.
+- Zoning laws: Depending on where you live, zoning laws may affect how your house is built as well as where it is located.
 For example, it is illegal for your tiny house to be placed on a friend or family member’s land for free.